Power-Expected-Posterior Priors for Generalized Linear Models: Illustrative Examples

 The MAP-model results from the Poisson simulations are presented in Table \ref{poisson_simulation}.
-Boxplots of posterior inclusion probabilities under each method and simulation scenario are presented in Figure \ref{ex1_poisson_sim1} (for independent predictors) and in Figure \ref{ex1_poisson_sim2} (for correlated predictors).
+Boxplots of posterior inclusion probabilities under each method and simulation scenario are presented in Appendix \ref{PIPs_poisson}.
 Overall, conclusions are similar to the logistic case.
-Specifically, looking at the differences between the PEP priors and all versions of $g$-priors, we conclude to the following: \begin{itemize}
+Specifically, looking at the differences between the PEP priors and all versions of $g$-priors, we conclude to the following: